 What’s driving this growth?
 The Chinese government has committed and invested in internationalizing its economy and increasing its world profile.
 Higher education is a key part of this.
 Specific investments include:

 - The Belt and Road Initiative – China’s trade and foreign investment program connects China with 65 countries primarily across Central and South Asia, South East Asia, the Gulf Countries, North Africa, and Europe.
 Relationships with these countries coupled with scholarships prioritized for students from these markets has driven significant growth in international student recruitment over the last couple of years.
 For example, the Belt and Road scholarships introduced in 2016 led to a spike in Pakistani student enrollments that moved the country’s position as China’s ninth top sending market in 2015 to fourth in 2016.

 - The Chinese higher education provision – The Chinese government has invested in improving the quality and reputation of its universities with the aim of creating 42 “world class” universities by 2050.
 For the first time in 2016, a Chinese university reached the top 20 in the Times Higher Education World Reputation Rankings.
 In this year’s rankings, China had six universities in total on the list, two in the top 20.
-As of just this Friday (October 12), Times Higher Education announced that China has usurped America’s position as the world’s largest producer of scientific research papers – ahead of schedule!
+On October 12, 2018, Times Higher Education announced that China usurped America’s position as the world’s largest producer of scientific research papers – ahead of schedule!
 While science and engineering have been a priority for investments so too has international education.
 The PIE News reported in August that the Chinese Ministry of Education announced a 16.08% increase in allocated budget for the education of international students.

 All in all, China is proving its commitment to internationalization and is well on its way to becoming the international student recruitment powerhouse.